tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 'Oh you must be the new...'

-'Thanks Darla, I'll take it from here' said a large muscular man in a dress shirt wearing what must have been a very expensive watch.
+'Thanks Jane, I'll take it from here' said a large muscular man in a dress shirt wearing what must have been a very expensive watch.
 His dark hair was slicked back.
 He gave me a large grin and walked over, putting his hand out to shake.

 "Oh hi, Blane."
 She said "He's the boss" and started laughing like what she had said was some form of humor.
 The other office workers laughed along with her quietly.
 'Okay...'
 I thought, must be some inside joke.